How to Overcome Learned Helplessness

 • When you face a difficult task, verbalize your thought process.
 “This is really hard and I want to give up.
 I am going to take a moment to think about another way to work on this…”

 As emphasized in recent research on mindset and motivation, children who believe their failures are due to lack of ability will be less motivated to try the task again or increase their efforts.
 However, if they attribute their failure to lack of effort, they can see their actions as changeable and see the possibility of overcoming the challenge.
 We can help our children with this change of mindset through our use of praise.
-Effective praise is genuine, specific and focused on effort and process rather than outcome.
+Effective praise is genuine, specific, and focused on effort and process rather than outcome.
 It also conveys to a child that their adult is paying attention and noticing the subtleties in their words and behavior.
 Here are a few examples of effective praise:

-• Instead of, “You are a great basketball player!”, try “you have really been practicing that free throw and you scored two tonight!” (focus on progress)
+• Instead of, “You are a great basketball player!”, try “You have really been practicing that free throw and you scored two tonight!” (focus on progress)

 • Instead of, “You were good at your play date today”, say “You used kind words and even shared your favorite toy with your friend.” (praise the positive actions)